Memory Architecture «Prev Next»

 Objective Explain how Each Session receives its Own Memory.

 A Program Global Area, or PGA as it is often called, is an area of private memory set aside for the exclusive use of one process.
-Each process that connects to an Oracle database, whether a server process or a background process, gets a Program Global Area assigned to it.
-The following diagram illustrates how this works, and shows the relationship between processes, the SGA, and the PGA:
+Every process that connects to an Oracle database, whether a server process handling a client session or a background process like DBWn or LGWR, gets its own Program Global Area.
+Unlike the System Global Area, which every process shares, a PGA belongs to exactly one process and nothing else can read it.
+The two diagrams later in this lesson show exactly what lives inside a PGA and how that memory relates to the shared SQL structures in the SGA.

 Program Global Area